magento/pagebuilder-docs/docs/extending/how-to-extend-appearances.md

 ![Appearance fieldset](../images/appearance-fieldset.png){:width="934px" height="auto"}

+## Summary

+Before you begin any Page Builder development, first explore whether you can meet your customer's needs by extending existing content types.
+If you can, you should.
+It's a quicker path to completion and less work than creating a completely new content type.

+With more experience, you may be surprised at how often you can adapt existing content types to meet your customer's needs.

 ## Next steps

-This topic walked you through the basic steps for extending existing appearances.
-Your next step is learning [How to add appearances](how-to-add-appearances.md).
-As you become more experienced working with appearances, you may be surprised at how often you can adapt Page Builder's existing content types to meet your customer's needs.
-Keep moving forward!
+Your next step is learning [how to add appearances](how-to-add-appearances.md).